NLA Landlord Membership packages start from as little as £0.96* per week!

 - monitoring the local market and operating environment and reporting to the NLA Policy team

-- negotiating with the local authorities on behalf of NLA
+- building relationships and working with local authorities on behalf of NLA

-Full information about the role is available to download at the bottom of this page.
-If you have further queries please contact Sally Thorn, Regions Coordinator on 020 7840 8911.
+Full information about the role including the hourly rate is available to download at the bottom of this page.
+If, after reading all of the information, you have further queries then please contact Sally Thorn, Regions Coordinator on 020 7840 8911.

 To apply: please complete and return the application form at the bottom of this page, and send together with an up to date CV, to firstname.lastname@example.org.